db0/godot-card-game-framework/README.md

    The CardTemplate.tcsn file is optional, but if you're looking for a design template for your cards, feel free to use it by instancing child scenes based on it.
 If not, see below for which nodes are necessary in your own templates

-2. Extend your card node's script, from the Card class
+2. Extend your card root node's script, from the Card class.
+If your card scene's root node is not a panel, modify the CardTemplate to extend the correct node type

     `extends Card`